How Amazon Echo Alexa Helps Seniors with Dementia

 They’re like intelligent companions and helpers that never get tired, frustrated, or bored.

-An Alexa voice assistant is also a great tool for caregivers and anyone who enjoys added convenience.
+An Alexa voice assistant is also an excellent tool for caregivers and anyone who enjoys added convenience.

 Here, we explain: